 Next, solder all the loose stacking pins in place.
 It is not necessary to solder each hole of each pin in place.

-Solder the following pins underneath (from the bottom of) the board.
-For the pin of length six (that lies from A0 to A5), it is only necessary to solder the pins adjacent to A1 through A3.
+Solder the specified pins from the bottom of the board.
+For the pin of length six (extending from A0 to A5), it is only necessary to solder the pins adjacent to A1 through A3.
 These are the same holes that should be next to the soldering of the 3 prongs of the pressure sensor (on the other side of the board, however).
-For the pin for length 8 that lies from A6 to Vin, solder the two ends only– the holes adjacent to A6 and Vin.
-The same goes for the pin of length 10 that lies next to holes SCL to 8– only solder the ends (SCL and 8).
-Solder all the holes of the pin of length 8 that lies from 0 to 7.
-Refer to the figure below (Figure 3B.1) for an illustrative example.
+For the pin of length 8, spanning from A6 to Vin, solder only the two ends—the holes adjacent to A6 and Vin.
+The same applies to the pin of length 10 located next to holes SCL to 8—only solder the ends (SCL and 8).
+Solder all the holes of the pin of length 8 that spans from 0 to 7.
+Refer to the illustrative example in the figure below (Figure 3B.1).

 Next, stack the shield on top of the Arduino Uno board.
 All the pins should align with the holes/pins from the Arduino (ie A0 to A6 pin on the shield goes over the associated A0 to A6 holes on the Arduino, etc.) (Figures 3B.3 and 3B.4).